Lillian Lake when there is still a little snow in the mountains

 Summer time is made for backpacking and with so many options within a short drive of Calgary, it can be incredibly hard to choose where to go.
 Several months ago I decided on Tombstone Campground in Kananaskis but last week the permitting team called me to see if I wanted to switch to Lillian Lake as it had just reopened.

-I’d been hiking to Lillian Lake previously but just as a day trip so the option to spend the night camping at Lillian Lake sounded intriguing.
+I’d done the hike to Lillian Lake previously but just as a day trip so the option to spend the night camping at Lillian Lake sounded intriguing.

 The trail was washed out pretty significantly in the 2013 floods and the campsite had just reopened, so I had the privilege of being one of the first to experience the revitalized trail and campground.